 Capture Chats with an Electric Vehicle Expert

 Last week, Capture's intern Rachel had the pleasure of interviewing Tristan Dodson, the walking dictionary for everything you would need to know about Electric Vehicles (EVs)...
-Tristan has previously worked in a low-carbon consultancy where EVs were his main focus for the last 5 years.
+Tristan currently works in a low-carbon consultancy where EVs were his main focus for the last 5 years.
 He has built his very own EV simulation algorithm named Breadcrumb, and is now integrating it with EV consultancy, Diode.
 Have your reservations about the future of EVs?
 Read on to gain insights from an expert!

 Tell us more about Breadcrumb, how it originated and how it came to integrate with Diode!